forwardemail/forwardemail.net/app/views/faq/index.md

 ## Which payment methods do you accept

 We accept cards, wallets, and bank transfers using [Stripe](https://stripe.com/global) and [PayPal](https://www.paypal.com/) – for one-time payments or monthly, quarterly, or yearly subscriptions.

-## Will you ever increase prices

-No. Prices will never increase.
-Unlike other companies, we will never shutdown our service either.

 ## How do you perform DNS lookups on domain names